 Looking to cut down on some garden work this summer but still have a knockout display?
-While we love creating containers filled with a mix of this and that we also love putting one power plant in a large pot and calling it a day.
+We love creating containers filled with a mix of this and that.
+However, we also love putting one power plant in a large pot and calling it a day.
 Here are a few ideas to get you started.

 EnduraScape™ Verbena is an improved variety that loves heat, has excellent resistance to powdery mildew, and stays in flower longer.
 This variety’s trailing habit also shines in a hanging planter.
 Zone: 7 -10